Alerica/JavaProgrammingBNCC/README.md

 ```

 ## Info
-Feel free to ask me about anything regarding java
+Feel free to ask me about anything regarding java.
+If you fing someething is wrong or confusing, please tell me, Thank you.